gyunseo/gyunseo.github.io/src/content/blog/computer-network-chapter-5-telephone-networks.md

 - <u>The data rate of ADSL is not fixed</u>; it changes based on the condition and type of the local loop cable.

 - Actual bit rate

-> Because ofthe high signal/noise rati0, the actual bit rate is much
+  - Because of the high signal/noise ratio, the actual bit rate is much lower.
-> lower.
-> Upstream : 64Kbps to 1 Mbps
-> Downstream .• 500 Kbps to 8 Mbps
+  - Upstream: $64Kbps$ to $1Mbps$
+  - Downstream: $500Kbps$ to $8Mbps$

 ## Other DSL Technologies